amegilla-ai/llama-launcher/README.md

 - 🚀 **Static Launcher**: Generate standalone HTML interface for launching models
 - 📊 **Overview Dashboard**: See all models and their configurations at a glance
 - 🗂️ **Organized by Folder**: Models grouped by directory for easy navigation
-- 🔧 **Parameter Discovery**: Extract available parameters directly from llama.cpp binaries using LLM
+- 🔧 **Parameter Discovery**: Extract available parameters directly from llama.cpp binaries with automatic parsing
 - 🎨 **Modern UI**: Clean interface using Inter font with consistent styling
 - ⚡ **Settings Management**: Unified settings page for configuration, folders, and defaults